giuliandrimba/navi/README.md

 ## How it works

-There are lots of Router librarys out there, that maps a route with a function, if you want to build a Single Page Application with them, all the render logic is up to you:
+There are lots of router librarys out there, that maps a route with a function, if you want to build a Single Page Application with them, all the render and page change logic is up to you:

 > change page > animate current page before it is removed > remove current page > adds new page > animate page when rendered

-Navi solves this problem handling the navigation logic for you.
+Navi solves this problem handling the page navigation logic for you.

 ## Documentation